 Forfeiture Hearings in Hillsborough County, FL

-If so, you probably received a “notice of seizure” informing you of your right to request an adversarial preliminary hearing within 15 days.
+Was your money, vehicle, or other valuable property seized by the Hillsborough County Sheriff’s Office or the Tampa Police Department?
+If so, you probably received a “notice of seizure” informing you of your right to demand an adversarial preliminary hearing within 15 days.

 The most important thing to remember is that you only have 15 days to demand an adverse preliminary hearing.
+If you want the property back, an attorney can help you file a demand for an adversarial preliminary hearing.

-The procedures for forfeiture hearings in Hillsborough County are published in several administrative orders.
-Reading these orders is important to understand the procedures that will apply in your case.
+Several administrative orders explain the procedures for forfeiture hearings in Hillsborough County.
+Reading these orders is important to understanding the procedures that will apply in your case.
+In Hillsborough County, forfeiture hearings are governed, in part, by Administrative Order S-2017-067, signed on December 14, 2017.

 Attorney for Asset Seizure and Forfeiture in Hillsborough County, FL